laurentyhuel/AlbumExplorer/README.md

 - to have uniform way to develop
 - ...

-Clean Architecture stack uses Flow to stream data, ViewModels (MVVM) transform Flow to LiveData for UI layer.
+Clean Architecture stack uses Flow to stream data, from data layer to presentation layer.

 Application has a single activity which is the entry point of application.
 All the other screens are implemented using Fragments.